binary-tools

 // will both output [1, 0, 0, 0, 2, 3, 0, 4]

-The alignment operators may be used with the non-standard types defined by binary-tools, too.
+The alignment operators may be used with the non-standard types too.
 They cause non-standard type to be aligned as the closest C type with a size that fits:

 // 32-bit architecture, using a 3-byte type: